apioo/psx/doc/getting_started/logic.rst

         }
     }

-This service can then be used in an controller.
+This service can then be used in a controller.
 Since PSX uses composer you can require other packages to use them as a service.